-- 5 In the instantiation of a constrained template, a template specialization whose template arguments involve archetypesthe constrained template's template parameters (14.10.2) will be replaced by the template specialization that results from replacing each occurrence of an archetype with its corresponding type.substituting the constrained template's template arguments for their corresponding template parameters.
-[Note: If the template specialization is a template alias ([temp.alias]), the substitution will occur in the type-id of the template alias. -end note] The resulting type (call it A) shall be compatible with the type involving archetypesthe template parameters (call it A') that it replaced, otherwise the program is ill-formed.
-The template specializations are compatible if all of the following conditions hold: - for each function, function template, or data member m of A' referenced by the constrained template, there exists a member named m in A that is accessible from the constrained template and whose type, storage specifiers, template parameters (if any), and template requirements (if any) are the same as the those of A'::m after replacing the archetypes with their actual template argument types, substituting the constrained template's template arguments for the corresponding template parameters, - for each member type t of A' referenced by the constrained template, there exists a member type t in A that is accessible from the constrained template and is compatible with the member type A'::t as specified herein, and - for each base class B' of A' referenced by a derived-to-base conversion ([conv.ptr]) in the constrained template, there exists an unambiguous base class B of A that is accessible from the constrained template, where B is the type produced by replacing the archetypessubstituting the constrained template's template parameters with the corresponding template arguments in B' with their template argument types.
+In the instantiation of a constrained template, a template specialization whose template arguments involve the constrained template's template parameters (14.10.2) will be replaced by the template specialization that results from substituting the constrained template's template arguments for their corresponding template parameters.
+[Note: If the template specialization is a template alias (??), the substitution will occur in the type-id of the template alias. - end note] The resulting type (call it A) shall be compatible with the type involving the template parameters (call it A') that it replaced, otherwise the program is ill-formed.
+The template specializations are compatible if all of the following conditions hold:

+- for each function, function template, or data member m of A' referenced by the constrained template, there exists a member named m in A that is accessible from the constrained template and whose type, storage specifiers, template parameters (if any), and template requirements (if any) are the same as the those of A'::m after substituting the constrained template's template arguments for the corresponding template parameters, - for each member type t of A' referenced by the constrained template, there exists a member type t in A that is accessible from the constrained template and is compatible with the member type A'::t as specified herein, and - for each base class B' of A' referenced by a derived-to-base conversion (??) in the constrained template, there exists an unambiguous base class B of A that is accessible from the constrained template, where B is the type produced by substituting the constrained template's template parameters with the corresponding template arguments in B'.

 '''

 auto concept CopyConstructible<typename T> {

 T::T(const T&);

 }

-template<CopyConstructible T>
+template < CopyConstructible T>

-struct vector { // A
+struct vector { /\!\!/A

 vector(int, T const &);

 T& front();

 };

 template<typename T>

-struct vector<T> { // B
+struct vector<T> { /\!\!/B}

 vector(int, T const &);

 T& front();

 };

-'''

-'''

 template<>

+struct vector

+vector

-struct vector<bool> { \ensuremath{\textit{//}}\xspace C
+Vool> { /\!\!/ C

 vector(int, bool);

 bool front();

 };

 template<CopyConstructible T>

 void f(const T& x) {

 vector<T> vec(1, x);

 T& ref = vec.front();

-}

 void g(int i, int ip, bool b) {

 f(i); // okay: instantiation of f<int> uses vector<int>, instantiated from A

 f(ip); // okay: instantiation of f<int> uses vector<int>, instantiated from B

-f (b); // ill-formed, detected in the instantiation of f<bool>, which uses the vector<bool> specialization C:
+f(b); // ill-formed, detected in the instantiation of f<bool>, which uses the vector<bool> specialization C:

 // vector<bool>::front is not compatible with vector<T>::front (where T=bool)

 }

 '''